Adam Beechen

-Adam Beechen (born December 21, 1968) is an American comic book writer who wrote Countdown to Adventure and co-wrote Countdown for DC Comics.
+Adam Beechen is an American screen and comic book writer.

 Career

 Animation

 Beechen has written scripts for various cartoons, such as Teen Titans, The Wild Thornberrys, Rugrats, Pink Panther and Pals, Scooby-Doo!
 Mystery Incorporated, Transformers: Power of the Primes, The Batman, Edgar and Ellen, Littlest Pet Shop, Little Bill, The VeggieTales Show, Thomas & Friends: All Engines Go and the Ben 10 franchise.
 He was also the story editor on Hi Hi Puffy AmiYumi for Cartoon Network.
 He was an executive producer on The Adventures of Chuck and Friends.

 He was also the head writer for the Transformers: Robots in Disguise robot superhero TV series which ended in 2017.

 Beechen has written for the Nickelodeon live-action series, Ned's Declassified School Survival Guide, and for the short-lived drama Savannah.

 Comics

 Beechen wrote several Rugrats, The Wild Thornberrys and Rocket Power comic strips for Nickelodeon Magazine.

 Beechen's first credited published work was a graphic novel named Hench, with artist Manny Bello, was published by AiT/Planet Lar in 2004.
-He's also written scripts for Teen Titans Go! and Justice League Unlimited for DC Comics.
+He has also written scripts for Teen Titans Go! and Justice League Unlimited for DC Comics.